bradley-gersh/hz-convert/README.md

 It allows you to enter strings of input and receive the conversions between pitch names, MIDI values, and frequencies (Hz).

-From the command line, navigate into the top of project directory and execute:
+From the top of project directory, execute from the command line:

 ```bash
 python hz_convert.py
 ```

-You will be asked to set a reference point for the note A4 (default is A4 = 440 Hz), then to select the type of conversion you want from a menu.
-Specific instructions for each conversion are given after you select a type.
+You will be asked to set a reference point for the note A4 (default is A4 = 440 Hz), then to select the type of conversion you want.
+Specific instructions for each conversion are given after you select a type; see below for more details.
 Each converter accepts individual values or a space-delimited series of values.

-At any time, type `x` to return to the main menu and `x` again to exit.
+At any time, type `x` to return to the main menu and `x` again to exit. `Ctrl-D` will also exit gracefully.

-#### Sample use (as interactive script)
+#### Sample use as interactive script

+In each case, the line beginning `>` accepts user input after the `:`.
+The lines beginning `-` are returned by the script.

-1. From pitch names (menu option 1).
-For more on the pitch-name format, see below.
+1. From pitch names.
+The pitch-name format is described below.

   ```txt
   > Pitches: C4 D#3 E(1/2)b-1